-Elizabeth Roxas was born in Manila and became the youngest member of Ballet Philippines.
-After receiving scholarships to Joffrey, Graham and The Ailey School, she danced with the Metropolitan Opera Ballet, Ohad Naharin and Joyce Trisler Dance Company before joining Alvin Ailey American Dance Theater where she was a principal dancer from 1984-1997.
-She was the first Filipina ever to dance with that Company.
+Elizabeth Roxas was born in Manila and was the youngest member of Ballet Philippines.
+After receiving scholarships to Joffrey Ballet, The Graham and The Ailey School, she danced with the Metropolitan Opera Ballet, Ohad Naharin and Joyce Trisler Dance Company.
+She then joined Alvin Ailey American Dance Theater as the first “Filipina”, where she was a principal dancer from 1984-1997.
 The New York Times described her as “a cool, still, lyrical center of the Ailey storm.”
-While dancing, Roxas worked with many of the most significant choreographers, including, Alvin Ailey, Katherine Dunham, Jerome Robbins, Talley Beatty, Ear Lubavitch, John Butler, Ulysses Dove and Judith Jamison.
-Roxas performed in the Emmy award-winning PBS specials “Two by Dove” and Judith Jamison’s “A Hynm for Alvin Ailey” among others, and was featured in a 1997 Dance Magazine cover article and named by Avenue Magazine as one of the 500 most influential Asian-Americans.
-After leaving Ailey as a dancer, Roxas was asked to perform on Broadway in The King and I as Eliza and went back to concert dancing and made several guest appearances in the United States and abroad as well as the Alvin Ailey American Dance Theater for many occasions.
+While dancing, Roxas worked with many of the most significant choreographers, including, Alvin Ailey, Katherine Dunham, Jerome Robbins, Talley Beatty, Lar Lubavitch, John Butler, Ulysses Dove and Judith Jamison.
+Roxas performed in the Emmy award-winning PBS specials “Two by Dove” and Judith Jamison’s “A Hymn for Alvin Ailey”.
+In 1997, she was featured in Dance Magazine’s cover article and named by Avenue Magazine as one of the 500 most influential Asian-Americans.
+After leaving Alvin Ailey American Dance Theater, Roxas was asked to perform on Broadway in The King and I as Eliza.
+After her Broadway debut, she went back to concert dance and made several guest appearances in the United States and abroad, as well as returning as a guest for Alvin Ailey American Dance Theater for many occasions.